18 FAM 301.2

 18 FAM 301.2-1 PURPOSE

 a.
-The Department of State is committed to using strategic planning to achieve the most effective U.S. foreign policy outcomes, and provide greater accountability to its primary stakeholders and the American people.
-Robust, coordinated strategic planning processes are essential to make informed decisions; develop innovative ways to cope with tight budgets; prioritize resources; ensure alignment with key policies and improve the way we do business.
-It is also creates a framework for monitoring progress and measuring results; shaping resource decisions; and ensuring accountability.
+The Department of State is committed to using strategic planning to achieve the most effective U.S. foreign policy outcomes and provide greater accountability to its primary stakeholders and the American people.
+Robust, coordinated strategic planning processes are essential to make informed decisions; develop innovative ways to cope with tight budgets; prioritize resources; ensure alignment with key policies; and improve the way we do business.
+It also creates a framework for monitoring progress and measuring results; shaping resource decisions; and ensuring accountability.

 18 FAM 301.2-2 DEFINITIONS